 What Are the Risk Factors for Heart Disease?

-While each case is different, some of the risk factors to be aware of for heart disease include:
+While each case is different, some of the risk factors to be aware of include:

 - High blood pressure